 2. Drown out noise with white noise.

 If ear plugs aren’t enough to beat college insomnia, you may have to break out the big guns: white noise.
-You can either buy (or petition your parents to buy) a white noise machine, or just pop in your iPod headphones and listen to something soothing as you drop off to sleep.
+You can either buy (or petition your parents to buy) a white noise machine, or just pop in your AirPods and listen to something soothing as you drop off to sleep.
 You can even get earbuds specifically designed to block out background noise.

 One study on the most popular music to fall asleep to ranks Coldplay as number one in sleepy-time music.
 Other great choices include meditation tapes and classical music.
-And I’ve had personal success while podcasts.
+And I’ve had personal success with podcasts.

 3. Create a sleepy space.